jacohend/ltd/README.md

 # Lightning-Taro Daemon (ltd)

-Integrated Lnd and Taro daemon.
+Integrated Lnd and Taro daemon, with Terminal on the side.
 Basically Lightning Voltron.

 ## Installation